-You may be familiar with the design of popular WordPress themes like Divi, Avada, Genesis and guess that by just looking at the site made out of these, but there are more than 10,000 WordPress themes in market.
+You may be familiar with the design of popular WordPress themes like Divi, Avada, Genesis and guess that by just looking at the site made out of these, but there are more than 10,000 WordPress themes in the market.
 The most popular theme marketplace Themeforest is having more than 5,000 themes alone.
 That’s why for many websites, you may not guess the theme being used.

 Once you know the name of the theme and the author’s website, you can go and download the same and use it on your site.
-With the similar theme and some plugins, you can easily build similar looking website with the help of few CSS lines.
+With the similar theme and some plugins, you can easily build a similar looking website with the help of a few CSS lines.

 A theme detection tool which works for WordPress, Joomla, Shopify, Drupal, Magento.
-Once you enter the website URL in search box, it will try to auto-detect the active theme.
+Once you enter the website URL in the search box, it will try to auto-detect the active theme.

-Like any other theme detection tool, it must be scanning the HTML code and find the style.css file loading from wp-content/themes folder.
+Like any other theme detection tool, it must be scanning the HTML code and find the style.css file loading from the wp-content/themes folder.
 In that file, the theme’s name and author’s URL is written at the top.
 From there it shows the active WordPress or other CMS theme’s name.